 Florida leads the nation in sinkhole activity.
 Florida law defines a sinkhole as "land form created by subsidence of soil, sediment, or rock as underlying strata are dissolved by groundwater.
 A sinkhole may form by collapse into subterranean voids created by dissolution (the dissolving) of limestone or dolostone or by the subsidence as these strata are dissolved."

-Is sinkhole damage covered by my insurance policy?
+Is sinkhole damage covered by your insurance policy?

 Only by reading your insurance policy can we determine whether sinkhole damage is covered by your policy, but a recent change in Florida law requires all authorized insurance companies doing business in Florida to cover for "catastrophic ground cover collapse," but damage caused by a sinkhole may not be covered by your policy.
 Florida law defines catastrophic ground cover collapse differently from sinkholes.